import abc

 [docs]

-"""Access storage to return results from other processes."""
+"""Access storage to return results from other processes.

-logging.info("gather jobs from other processes")
+logger.info("gather jobs from other processes")

 job_id_all = self._storage.load_all_job_ids(self._search_id)